Presented by Cascade at Walmart

 When it comes to feeding a crew of hungry kids, we’ve never met a shortcut we didn’t like.
-Which is why we want to give you as many cooking hacks (scooped from resourceful parents everywhere) as possible.
-From meal-prep advice to the easiest way to peel a mango and so much more, scroll down to see 34 clever food and cooking shortcuts you need to try today.
+Which is why, it being summer and all, we want to give you as many cooking hacks (scooped from resourceful parents everywhere) as possible.
+From meal-prep advice to the easiest way to get an egg that peels with ease, scroll down to see 37 clever food and cooking shortcuts you need to try today.

 Store Partially Chopped Veggies in The Freezer

 Have you ever just chopped half a stalk of celery or bulb of cauliflower, and had to put it back in the fridge where it immediately starts to wilt?
 If you want to keep your partially chopped veggies fresh, we recommend putting them right in the freezer.
 This locks in the freshness, and they’ll be ready to jump into the frying pan after a little defrosting time.

 From tacos to salads, casseroles and beyond, shredded chicken is a staple for family meals.
 But, shredding it all by hand or with a pair of forks can take forever!
 Amazingly, there’s a quick fix for that—just toss boiled or baked chicken breasts in your mixer, and you’ll have expertly shredded chicken in seconds.

 Put Water in Your Microwave to Preserve the Moisture

 Whether it’s leftovers or meal prepped treats, your microwave is a powerful tool.
 But, you’re always at risk of drying out your food when you use it.
 We’ve got a simple way to avoid that.
 Toss a glass of water into the microwave with your food to give it a little extra moisture.